MicrosoftDocs/quantum-docs/articles/user-guide/language/Expressions/conditionalloops.md

 >
 > Loops that break based on a condition are challenging to process on quantum hardware *if the condition depends on measurement outcomes*, since the length of the instruction sequence to run is not known ahead of time.
 >
 > Despite their common presence in particular classes of quantum algorithms, current hardware does not yet provide native support for these kinds of control flow constructs.
-Running on quantum hardware can potentially be supported in the future by imposing a maximum number of iterations, or as additional hardware support becomes available.
+Running these kinds of loops on quantum hardware can potentially be supported in the future by imposing a maximum number of iterations, or as additional hardware support becomes available.
 Quantum simulators, however, will run any loops based on measurements.

 ## Compiling loops